avenka6794/MaterialLogin/README.md

 # MaterialLogin

-Complete Login/Register system built with Angular and Typescript
+Complete Login/Register system built with Angular, Typescript, and Firebase (for authentication)

 ## Demo